ETHZ-TEC/LWB/README.md

 Once LWB has polled the application process, it may run for no more than a few hundred milliseconds (i.e., until the beginning of the next LWB round) so it does not interfere with the scheduled execution of LWB and Glossy.

-For concurrent, fully decoupled execution of application and communication tasks, you may use a dual-processor platform, where one processor is dedicated to application processing and the other to handling communication tasks while the two asynchronously exchange messages (e.g., data packets) through the [Bolt](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/BoltSenSys15.pdf) processor interconnect.
+For concurrent, fully decoupled execution of application and communication tasks, you may use a dual-processor platform, where one processor is dedicated to application processing and the other to handling communication tasks, while the two asynchronously exchange messages (e.g., data packets) through the [Bolt](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/BoltSenSys15.pdf) processor interconnect.
 More information on Bolt and how to construct your own customized dual-processor platform is available at [http://www.bolt.ethz.ch](http://www.bolt.ethz.ch).

 ### Building and Flashing the Demo App